cairo-book/cairo-book/src/ch16-05-01-price-feeds.md

 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_08_price_feed/src/lib.cairo:here}}
 ```

+> Note: Pragma returns the value of different token pairs using the decimal factor of 6 or 8.
+You can convert the value to the required decimal factor by dividing the value by 10^decimal_factor.

 The code above is an example implementation of an applications consuming a price feed from the Pragma oracle.
 The contract imports necessary modules and interfaces, including the `IPragmaABIDispatcher` for interacting with the Pragma oracle contract and the `ERC20ABIDispatcher` for interacting with the ETH ERC20 token contract.

 The contract has a `const` that stores the token pair ID of `ETH/USD`, and a `Storage` struct that holds two fields `pragma_contract` and `product_price_in_usd`.
 The constructor function initializes the `pragma_contract` address and sets the `product_price_in_usd` to 100.